 - Apply Dependencies: Observe how dependencies constrain the execution order of subcomputations — thereby lifting one from the limited domain of “embarrassing parallelism” to more complex computational structures

-- Comprehend Divide & conquer (parallel aspects): Observe, via tree-structured examples such as mergesort … how the same structure that enables divide and conquer (sequential) algorithms exposes opportunities for parallel computation —
+- Apply Divide & conquer (parallel aspects): Recognize that the same structure that enables divide and conquer (sequential) algorithms exposes opportunities for parallel computation.

 K-12: (Bachelis1994) recommends introducing concepts to students in a secondary-school mathematics or computer science class.